laurelherting/lmh-headspace/AWS/examTips.md

 ### EC2 - compute based service, not serverless, it's a server!

-### Use private key to connect EC2

-### Security Groups
-* Virtual firewalls in cloud
-* Need to open ports to use them
-* By default block all inbound traffic
-* Default NACL in VPC allows all inbound traffic
-* Needed bc they protect instances w/ Subnet

-### Always design for failure - have one EC2 instance in each availability zone.

-### Using IAM Roles
-    Roles more secure than access key ids
-    Secret access keys - easier to manage
-    Apply roles to EC2 instances
-    Changes take place immediately
-    Universal-use across any region
-    No need to specify region, similar to users
-	  Users can explicitly switch roles to perform tasks MFA can be added to specific roles

 ### S3
 * What does a URL look like?
   * It’s always S3, then the region, then .amazon.aws.com, then / and the bucket name